Ashmitabasnyat9/Final-year-project/README.md

 model’s performance.
 3. Library
 Tensor Flow:
-TensorFlow is a popular deep learning framework used for building and training machine learning models.
+TensorFlow is a popular deep learning framework used for building and training machine learning models.
 In particular,TensorFlow has extensive support for building and training convolutional neural networks (CNNs) which are commonly used for image classification tasks, such as the CIFAR-10 dataset.
 TensorFlow provides a high-level API called Keras which simplifies the process of building neural networks.
 Keras allows developers to create a neural network model with just